 An initiative of Campus Ministry is Oasis511, from Thessalonians 5:11: “Therefore, encourage one another and build one another up.”
 Oasis511 is a spiritual life resource center which utilizes the arts (music, word, print, etc.) to provide speakers, concerts, services, articles, programs, and other spiritually grounded events for faith enrichment.
 Oasis511 is located in the Campus Center and offers a place where individuals can come and gather for prayer and support.
 Oasis511 works with various departments and clubs to further the dialogue regarding spirituality and matters of faith on campus.
 Oasis511 hopes to continue to help the College understand and live out what it means to be a college that recognizes its Catholic heritage.

-Our campus chapel, the Harold J. Coleman Chapel, is located in Murphy Hall.
+Our campus chapel, the Hermance Family Chapel of St. Basil the Great is located next to Kearney Hall.
 The celebration of the Holy Mass is offered Monday through Friday at 4:30 p.m. and on Sundays at 10 a.m. and at 9 p.m. during the academic year.
 During Summer, Mass is offered at 4:30 p.m.
 Monday through Thursday and Sunday at 10 a.m.
 Students of other faiths or traditions who wish to worship within their own tradition can find on-campus and off-campus information through the Office of Campus Ministry.

 Someone is always available in the Office of Campus Ministry to offer a listening ear and to be a source of counsel and support.
 We are located on the second floor of the Campus Center and welcome all.

 Policy on Students, Faculty, and Staff and Religious Observance